JeroenVanB/LAMAS/docs/index.md

   </tr>
 </table>

 Table 7 shows the mean wins and standard deviation after four different agents have played 100.000 games against one another, while aiming for the most wins.
-Note that the GreedyKripkeAgent and FullKripkeAgent use the same strategy to win.
+Note that the GKA and FKA use the same strategy to win.
 Therefore, the results are the same.

 <table style="width:100%">
 <caption>Table 7: Mean scores per player </caption>